jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 folded_syntax_tree = ConstantFolder().visit(syntax_tree)
 ```

-Now, we can dump the value of `folded_syntax_tree` and see the constant
+Now, we can dump the value of `folded_syntax_tree` and see that the constant
 expression has been evaluated!

 ```python